-Depending on your location, it may be an option to run your home daycare with or without a license.
+Depending on your location, it may be an option to run your home-based childcare center with or without a license.
 Even still, it is in your best interest to license your home daycare.

 Just think of it from the parent’s point of view: Your child is the most precious thing in the world.
 Would you really be comfortable sending them to a random person’s house, or would you rather send them to a properly licensed child care center?

-By licensing your home daycare, parents will know that your program meets all of the standards established by your government.
+By licensing your home-based childcare center, parents will know that your program meets all of the standards established by your government.
 Doing so will also likely make you eligible for different funding and professional development opportunities, which can have a significant impact on the success of your business.

-A home daycare is not group babysitting.
+A home-based childcare center is not group babysitting.
 Ages zero through five are the most important years for a child’s cognitive development and a majority of what – and how – they learn will be with you.

 There are several learning philosophies to choose from, with the most common being: